 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The modified atmosphere packaging market was valued at USD 12.97 billion in 2019, and it is expected to reach USD 18.28 billion by 2025, at a CAGR of 5% during the forecast period (2020 - 2025).
+The modified atmosphere packaging market was valued at USD 12.97 billion in 2020, and it is expected to reach USD 18.28 billion by 2026, at a CAGR of 5% over the forecast period (2021 - 2026).
 As packaging’s primary purpose is to protect its content and as 30% of all the food produced across the world gets lost and wasted along the supply chain, enhanced and optimized packaging solutions are expected to grow to decrease this staggering amount.

 Moreover, according to the Food and Agriculture Organization of the United Nations (FAO), around 1.3 billion metric ton or nearly one-third of all food produced for humans is wasted worldwide each year, world’s food waste could be as high as 44% of the dry mass of agricultural crops since 795 million or around 11% of the world’s population suffer from hunger, there is already a great deal of stress on food availability and thus the urgency to diminish food waste, highlighting the need to focus on packaging solutions.